richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ## What you will learn‭...

-In this article, you'll learn what continuous integration is.
-From a default package, you'll add continuous integration.
-After this, you'll add some trivial code that is checked for improvements by extra tools.
+You'll learn to add automatic testing for coding standard, code coverage and good practices upon a push to your package its GitHub.

+We'll use an example package as a testcase.

 In the end, you'll have a script that forces you to work like a pro.

 ## What you should know‭...